Standards Of Practice

 and safety.
 Veterinarians should work closely with producers

-initiating and maintain such programs, especially with
+initiating and maintaining such programs, especially with

 respect to drug and chemical residue avoidance. |